wildcodeschoolparis/dojos/01-fizzbuzz/readme.md

 ## FizzBuzz

-Print the integers from 1 to 100, but:
+Print the integers from 1 to 100 included, but:
 - for multiples of 3, print 'fizz' (instead of the number)
 - for multiples of 5, print 'buzz'
 - for multiples of both 4 and 5, print 'fizzbuzz'